luckycatx/oat-tracker/README.md

 # oat-tracker
-A private tracker for github.com/luckycatx/oat-tracker client
+A private tracker that shares within a custom room

 ## Build
 ```shell